 Memory, 17(8), 840-846.

-Effects of group collaboration and repeated retrieval on individual recall.
+Influence of re-exposure and retrieval disruption during group collaboration on later individual recall.

 Memory, 16(3), 231-244.